Durham Light Infantry: 1918–19

 On the first day of the German "Operation Michael" the 2nd battalion was in the front line north of the Bapume-Cambrai road.
 After losing the two forward companies, the infantry withdrew in the evening mist with the remains of the 1st battalion West Yorkshire Regiment.
 At dusk on the 22nd, out of an original strength of 30 officers and 639 other ranks, the battalion had two officers and 58 men unwounded with six officers and 286 other ranks wounded.
 The 11th pioneer battalion was building a supply railway in the 20th Division's rear, in the Saint-Quentin area around Ham.
 It was scattered during the week long battle, and only a few men regrouped in Amiens at its conclusion.

 All the regiment's battalions on the Western Front suffered heavy losses as a result of the weight of numbers and new tactics of the Germans.
 The 18th, 19th and 20th battalions also fought on the Somme.
 The 9th battalion fought before Bucquoy at the end of March where Pte Young won the V.C. for rescuing 9 men under fire.
 When relieved on 1 April, the battalion had lost 492 officers and men, and the 15th battalion reduced to one company.

-The territorials of the 50th Division, the 5th, 6th and 8th battalions and 7th (Pioneer) battalion were particularly unfortunate, forced into the long retreat on the Somme, they were reinforced by drafts from the graduated battalions and sent to the Ypres salient in April where, after the initial assault they were only saved by the German looting:
+The territorials of the 50th Division, the 5th, 6th and 8th battalions and 7th (Pioneer) battalion were particularly unfortunate, forced into the long retreat on the Somme, they were afterwards reinforced by drafts from the graduated battalions and sent to the Ypres salient in April where, after the initial assault and fighting retreat, they were only saved by the German looting: